awslabs/aws-lambda-rust-runtime/README.md

 ## Building and deploying your Lambda functions

-If you already have `cargo-lambda` installed in your machine, run the next command to build your function:
+If you already have Cargo Lambda installed in your machine, run the next command to build your function:

 ```
 cargo lambda build --release